HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 The workflow may be limited to a match with or without endpoint lookup (record location) or may also or instead be a health data request.
 Since the user's app is attempting to access patient id(s) and/or the patient’s health data without using a credential accepted by the data creator to authenticate themselves, the degree to which the organization operating the responding FHIR server trusts the B2B App is essential to their confidence in the B2B App's assertions about the User's identity, as is the quality of those identity claims, given that this is ultimately a B2C transaction.
 Note that this use case can be implemented for record location at one or more endpoints and a different use case employed for access to health data, or vice-versa.

 Pre-conditions:
-- The Patient’s identity AND (if User is not Patient) the Authorized Representative’s SHALL be verified in accordance with this guide and at IDIAL1.8 or higher.
+- The Patient’s AND (if User is not Patient) the Authorized Representative’s identity **SHALL** be verified in accordance with this guide and at IDIAL1.8 or higher.
 - The B2B App can themselves, or through a trusted Identity Provider, conform to Consumer Match requirements of this IG for the Patient AND (if User is not Patient) the Authorized Representative--sufficient match input demographics with input weight score of 10 or greater are available and were verified at IDIAL1.8 or greater; if the individual has a credential its authentication assurance is AAL2 or higher.

 Workflow: